brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 - `:active`

-	Is active when the element has been activated by the user agent (*e.g.* clicked on)
+	Activates when the element has been activated by the user agent (*e.g.* is being clicked on)

 - `:link`

-	Is active if the associated link **has not** been visited previously
+	Activates if the associated link **has not** been visited previously

 - `:visited`

-	Is active if the associated link **has** been visited previously
+	Activates if the associated link **has** been visited previously

 - `:root`